Here it is! The long list of ways to make money on the road while living nomadically, in a van, or traveling continuously.

-To support this blog and earn some money today, download Field Agent now and use the Invite Code 3s5vmne!!
+To support this blog and earn some money today, download Field Agent now and use the Invite Code 6zn9fgk.
 You’ll probably be able to score some cash within minutes!
 And putting that code in helps this blog keep going – so do it.
 Please.
 And thank you!

 8 – Observa

 A true hidden gem!
 Easy tasks in grocery stores lead to immediate payouts via PayPal–like within minutes after completion!
 Use referral code fierce-chinchilla to get started now.
-Observa personally named our account because in the early days of the app in 2016 we drove to all corners of the country furiously completing dozens of gigs per day!
+Observa personally named the Improvised Journeys account because in the early days of the app in 2016 we drove to all corners of the country furiously completing dozens of gigs per day!

 9 – Gigwalk

 Gigwalk has been around for years.
 It has tasks similar to Field Agent and often hosts gigs in Walmart, Walgreens, and fast food places.
 It has been slow during the pandemic and not many jobs have been available, but could pick up any time!
 That’s the key with these apps–just keep checking them.

 11 – Merchandiser by Survey.com

 This app has A LOT of opportunities.
-You could probably work a full 8 hour day doing this in most areas at most times.
-The downside is that the pay is rather low for the amount of work each gig entails and could work out to less than minimum wage.
+You could almost certainly work a full 8 hour day doing this in most areas at most times.
+The downside is that the pay is rather low for the amount of work each gig entails.
 But you have full control over how many gigs you sign up for, can travel around and check out stores all over America, working in one city one day and another the next.
 Minimum wage at least is likely – probably $100 a day or more if you really go for it!

 12 – Premise

 This is a really fun app!
 Effortless work!
-The app includes surveys that only take a couple seconds and pay 10 cents each.
+The app includes surveys that only take a couple seconds and pay 25 cents each.
+(2021 edit!)
 Also, at some times it includes ridiculously easy tasks, like take a picture of ANY statue, bank, pharmacy, ATM, any manner of strange and easy to locate things.
 Or take photos of shelves in grocery stores.
-Just pop a quick smartphone pic and you get $1 each time.
-This feature was removed during the pandemic; I hope it will be back!
+Just pop a quick smartphone pic and you get $1-5 each time.

 13 – Postmates